matrix-org/matrix-bifrost/README.md

 * `node-purple`
     Uses libpurple to bridge to a number of networks supported by libpurple2.
 Good for simple bridges for a small number of users, or for bridging to less available protocols.
     * **WARNING**: If using `node-purple` then you MUST install the dependency: `npm i node-purple`
-## Installing

-### Docker
+## Docker

 If you wish to use the `xmpp.js` backend, you can go straight ahead and use the provided Dockerfile to build the bridge.

-You can build the docker image with: `docker build -t bifrost:latest`

-And then run the image with: `docker run -v /your/path/to/data:/data bifrost:latest -p 5000:9555`
+You can build the docker image with `docker build -t bifrost:latest` and then run the image with: `docker run -v /your/path/to/data:/data bifrost:latest -p 5000:9555`.

 An image will be published to Dockerhub soon..

-#### Things to note
+### Things to note

 - Make sure you store your `config.yaml`, `registration.yaml` inside /data.
 - You should configure your `config.yaml`'s `userStoreFile` and `roomStoreFile` to point to files inside `/data`
 - The intenal port for the bridge is `5000`, you should map this to an external port in docker.
 - Be careful not to leave any config options pointing to `127.0.0.1` / `localhost` as they will not resolve inside docker.
  - The exception to this rule is `bridge.domain`, which MUST be your homeserver's URL.

+## Installing (non-docker)

 ### Dependencies